Experienced Sexual Assault Lawyer in Toronto: Providing Exceptional

 CATEGORIES OF SEXUAL ASSAULT CHARGES THAT MIGHT BE FILED

-Although there are several kinds of sexual assault charges that can laid against a defendant, the Crown must be able to prove the same four basic elements for each type of assault.
-Those elements are intentionally applied force, lack of consent, knowledge of lack of consent, and touching of a sexual nature.
-The categories of sexual assault charges in Canada are:
+Although there are several kinds of sexual assault charges that can laid against a defendant, the Crown attorney must be able to prove the same basic elements for each type of assault.
+Those elements are intentionally applied force, lack of consent, and touching of a sexual nature.
+The categories of sexual violence charges in Canada are:

-• Common sexual assault – This type of sexual assault occurs when someone commits assault of a sexual nature but does not physically injure the victim.
-Only the four basic elements must be proven.
+This type of sexual assault occurs when someone commits assault of a sexual nature.
+Only the three basic elements must be proven.

-• Sexual assault with a weapon, causing bodily harm, or threats to a third party – In addition to the four elements required to prove sexual assault, there must also have been bodily harm, threats to another party, or use of a weapon for this type of charge to be made.
-Sexual assault that causes bodily harm can lead to severe penalties.
+In addition to the three elements required to prove sexual assault, there must also have been bodily harm, threats to another party, or use of a weapon for this type of charge to be made.
+Sexual assault that causes physical injury can lead to severe penalties.

-• Aggravated sexual assault – Aggravated sexual assault is an assault of a sexual nature that leads to the victim’s severe injuries.
-In addition to the four elements of sexual assault, there must be proof that the victim was disfigured, maimed, or wounded, or their life was at risk during the assault.
+Aggravated sexual assault is an assault of a sexual nature that leads to the victim’s severe injuries.
+In addition to the three elements of sexual assault, there must be proof that the victim was disfigured, maimed, or wounded, or their life was at risk during the assault.

 Consent must be present during sexual contact.
 It must also be ongoing throughout the activity.
 Someone can withdraw their initial consent at any time, and the other person must stop the sex act.